 Note: Below we will review some of these 12 steps.
 There is also a Hestia command line script that can can be used to migrate a website from Cpanel to Hestia.
 However, the manual method only takes a few minutes and is less subject to human error.
 We therefore recommend that novices stick with the manual migration method.

-These steps assume you have already set up Hestia on a practice VPS or on your real Canhost VPS.
+These steps assume you have already set up Hestia on your Canhost VPS.

 Step 6: Create a Compressed Copy of your website